 Here’s a modest amount of charcoal on the main fire grate down low.

 Tightly sealed, heavily insulated kamados are known to produce a humid cooking environment resulting in moist foods.
 This characteristic seemed pronounced with Shokunin.
-Whenever we opened the lid, we were greeted with a head-swirling cloud of moisture laden smoke.
+Whenever we opened the lid, a head-swirling cloud of moisture laden smoke greeted us.
 Even without a water pan.

 Hungry for more ribs recipes, tips, and techniques?
 Click here to download our ebook “Amazing Ribs Made Easy” $3.99 on Amazon (free Kindle app runs on all computers and devices).
 Or, get this book and others FREE as a member of the AmazingRibs.com Pitmaster Club.
 Click here to join.